midfield/rocketbookie/README.md

 1. Top level PDFs which are appended to on an ongoing basis.
 2. Cloud folders which receive new pages from the Rocketbook app.
+3. Use destinations to save PDFs to appropriate cloud folders.
+Use timestamped naming template (default is fine).
+Turn OCR on, separate file for transcript (two files option).
+Bunding optional.

 PDFs and associated folders should have the same name (minus the prefix) and be in the same folder.

 Basic workflow:

-1. Write stuff in Rocketbook.
+1. Write stuff.
-2. Use destinations to save PDFs to appropriate cloud folders.
-Use standard naming template (RB-timestamp.pdf).
-Turn OCR on, in two files.
-Bunding optional.
+2. Mark destinations and scan.
 3. Run rocketbookie.

 Rocketbookie does the following:

-1. Checks folders for new pdf/transcript pairs.
+1. Checks cloud folders for new pdf/transcript pairs.
-2. Appends the PDFs to the top level PDFs, in alphabetical (timestamp) order, using
+2. Appends the PDFs to the top level PDFs, in alphabetical (timestamp) order, using ghostscript:

 ```
 gs -dBATCH -dNOPAUSE -q -sDEVICE=pdfwrite -dPDFSETTINGS=/prepress \